dkiriinya/movie-ticketing-reviewing-system-client/README.md

 Users can browse through a list of movies, view details, and book tickets for their preferred movies.

-### Admin Panel

-Administrators have access to an admin panel where they can manage movies, theaters, and user accounts.

 ## File Structure
 ```
 .